maharasa/DevAutomaton/README.md

 Dev Automaton streamlines the entire development journey, ensuring clear communication and minimizing the chances of errors.
 Our software empowers your team to visualize and comprehend the complete development requirements, enabling them to deliver accurate and efficient solutions.
 Say goodbye to unnecessary rework, endless discussions, and missed deadlines—Dev Automaton helps you stay on track and achieve success.

 # Write Technical Specifications Effortlessly
-Creating your technical specification is now a breeze with Dev Automaton.
+Creating your technical specifications is now a breeze with Dev Automaton.
 It's incredibly easy and quick to write your technical specifications in just a few minutes.

 Start by creating your pages, elements, and business objects.
 Simply type the element name, select the UI controls, and provide the necessary details.
 Don't worry about UI controls and details—this entire section is dynamic and expandable, allowing you to configure it as per your needs.
 You can also add or modify your own UI controls, properties, or details.